Reading Comprehension WorksheetsTerms of Use

 • Advanced Level

-Aren't fictional short stories sure are fun!?
+Aren't fictional short stories fun!?
 Well, we hope you found the things you needed.
 Just remember to uphold our Terms of Use when using them.
 Oh yeah, and don't forget that these materials are samples taken from our sister site, ReadTheory -- an interactive website dedicated to improving reading comprehension for all ages and ability levels.
 Click on the link to check it out!

 Finding these materials helpful?
 That's great!
 Show your support by liking us on Facebook.
 Just click on the button below.
 We really appreciate it :)